 The basis of amortization for capitalized stripping is the ore to be extracted as a result of the specific stripping activity and is determined on a units-of-production basis.
-Changes in a mine's life and design will usually result in changes to the stripping ratio and the basis of amortization.
+Changes in a mine's life and design will usually result in changes to the basis of amortization.
 These changes are accounted for prospectively.